weedz/preact-i18n/README.md

 #### `preact-router`

-With `preact-router` we need to declare "routable" components as:
+With `preact-router` we can to declare "routable" components as:
 ```tsx
 // src/About.tsx
 import type { LanguageProps } from "@weedzcokie/i18n-preact";